Multi-graph management

 • Request URL: GET /role/all

-• Description: queries all user-subgraph-role authorization mappings in the current instance for permission auditing.
+• Description: lists all user-subgraph-role assignments in the current instance, for permission audit purposes.

 curl -X GET 'http://{host}:{port}/role/all' \